nxadm/rakudo-pkg/README.md

 Rakudo are evolving very fast, getting better and faster.
 So, often you'll need a recent release to use these features.

-This is the state of Rakudo packaged by the distribrution themselves:
+This is the state of Rakudo packaged by the distribution themselves:
 - Alpine 3.6:    -
 - Centos 7:      -
 - Fedora 25:     2017.08